khanhhuy288/msg-heatmeter/README.md

 git push -u origin master
 ```

-7. Sign up for a [Streamlit Cloud account](https://streamlit.io/cloud) if you haven't already.
+7. Sign up for a [Streamlit Cloud](https://streamlit.io/cloud) account.

-8. Log in to your Streamlit Cloud account and navigate to the [Dashboard](https://share.streamlit.io/dashboard).
+8. Log in to your Streamlit Cloud account and navigate to the [Dashboard](https://share.streamlit.io/).

 9. Click the "New app" button in the top right corner.